GazizZhotabayev/Advent-of-Code/README.md

 https://adventofcode.com/2021

-I'll stick to Python mainly, but will attempt to do a Power BI solution as well (ideally as DAX-heavy as possible, without reliance on M-query stuff).
+I'll stick to Python mainly, but will attempt to do a Power BI solution as well (ideally as DAX-heavy as possible, without reliance on much M-query stuff).